 Even though prices have shot up the lower interest rates will keep your monthly payment roughly the same as it would have been a few years ago when there were lower home prices and higher interest rates.
 What we have seen lately is that the rental rates have risen as well.
 So some properties that were renting for $1,200 per month are now renting for $1,300-$1,500 per month.

 These rise in rental rates should offset the increased prices that current homes are selling for.
-So the answer in my opinion is yes, now is just as good of time as any to purchase rental properties for your portfolio.
+So the answer in my opinion is yes, now is just as good of time as any to purchase vacation homes and other rental properties for your portfolio.
 It’s more about numbers that matter on the deal more than the purchase price you pay for the deal.
 You will just need to be ready for property management and other tasks that the rental property ownership entail.